Buy to Let Guide

 - Get insured.
 Make sure you have a correct and proper landlords insurance policy which will usually cover you for circumstances outside of a normal policy.
 You should take it out on exchange of contracts, as that’s the point you are legally bound to complete.

-- Once you’ve bought the right investment property - get yourself certified!
+- Once you’ve bought the right investment property for you – get yourself certified!
 You’ll need gas and electric safety certificates as well as an EPC (energy performance certificate).

 - Ensure you reference your tenants professionally with proper checks, eg credit check and employment reference.
 Almost all letting agents can help you here, but if you do decide to go it alone, it’s even more important to make sure your tenant will pay you, so look for firms to help you check your potential tenants out properly!